cassidyjames/cassidyjames.github.io/_posts/2024-12-11-publish-godot-engine-game-flathub-flatpak.md

 #### Icon

 This is pretty straightforward; you need an icon for your game!
-This icon is used to represent your game both for app stores like Flathub.org and the native app store clients on players computers, plus as the launcher icon e.g. on the player's desktop or dock.
+This icon is used to represent your game both for app stores like Flathub.org and the native app store clients on players' computers, plus as the launcher icon e.g. on the player's desktop or dock.

 If your game is open source, it's easy enough to point to the same icon you use for other platform exports.
 If you must provide a unique icon for Flathub (e.g. for size or style reasons), you can include that version in the same place as your Desktop Entry and MetaInfo files.
-The icon must be a square as an SVG or 256×256 pixel (or larger) PNG.
+The icon must be a square aspect ratio as an SVG or 256×256 pixel (or larger) PNG.

 #### MetaInfo